 I wanted a comic that focuses mostly on those interstitial scenes I enjoy so much.
 So the comic is largely “day in the life” It is still a superhero comic though, and there will be some fighting of course but I suspect that any fighting Sydney gets involved in will be a little more slapstick than you’d normally get.

 Grrl Power, at least the idea of it, started off quite a while ago when a friend and me were sitting around griping that we could never stick with a comic project for very long.
 We’d draw a few pages then get distracted and never get back to it.
 The idea I came up with to motivate myself was to draw an all girl super hero team.
 I thought I could keep my interest up if I was drawing well packaged hot women all the time.
 It actually didn’t work as I never drew the comic but the idea kept rolling around in my head for years until I struck on the idea of doing a webcomic.
-It still took years to get from that point to where I actually built the page and even longer till I put out the first page.
+It still took years to get from that point to where I actually built the website and even longer till I put out the first page.
 But the whole time the idea kept evolving.
 Team members were swapped out here and there but Maxima, Dabbler and Anvil were always in.
 They were like the Kirk, Spock and McCoy of the team.
 Maxima kept getting more powerful and more vehemently feminist and eventually became the team leader, Dabbler and Anvil largely stayed the same but their back stories developed a bit.

 Halo and Harem were the late editions.
 Harem was literally almost a last minute swap out, as I thought more and more about how having the powers she does would make for some really interesting and funny situations, and Halo a.k.a.
 Sydney existed in an almost entirely different form long ago.
 Same powers but a totally different character.